htnyamudeza/htnyamudeza/README.md

 - 💞️ I’m looking to collaborate on AI projects
 - 📫 How to reach me: htnyamudeza@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: I spend 40 years believing; now I either know or I dont!
+- ⚡ Fun fact: I spent 40 years believing; now I either know or I dont!

 <!---
 htnyamudeza/htnyamudeza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.